-December 3, 2023 7:00 p.m.
+December 8, 2024 7:00 p.m.

 For those preparing for this service at home, we invite you to create a worship center for yourself, to include a candle and means to light it later in the service.
-You may want to include an open Bible, and photos and symbols of who and what you are carrying upon your heart this Advent Season.
+You may want to include an open Bible, and photos or symbols of who or what you are carrying upon your heart this Advent Season.